tdwg/vocab/maintenance-specification.md

 **3.2.2 Substantive editorial errata**

 A substantive error is one that compromises the usefulness or accuracy of systems based on the vocabulary.
-Those that are unequivocal (for example, an incorrect URI or reference) may be treated as minor editorial errata (Section 3.2.1) and be corrected accordingly.
+Those that are unequivocal (for example, an incorrect reference or incorrect URL in a hyperlink) may be treated as minor editorial errata (Section 3.2.1) and be corrected accordingly.
 If, in the opinion of the Interest Group, the correction is likely to impact existing implementations, the Interest Group should inform the community via the TDWG mailing list [TDWG-CONTENT].

 In the case of equivocal substantive errors, the Interest Group will conduct a public comment period and seek an Executive decision to find a solution that minimizes adverse effects on existing implementations.
 Changes of this nature require a version change for the affected term and/or documents.